|Columbia Orthopaedic Group

 - Limited movement

-During the physical examination, your doctor will check to see whether there is any damage to the nerves or blood vessels.
+During the physical examination, your doctor will also check to see whether any damage to the nerves or blood vessels has occurred.

-X-rays are necessary.
-They will determine what kind of fracture occurred and whether the bones moved out of place.
+X-rays provide clear images of dense structures such as bone.
+An x-ray will indicate what kind of fracture has occurred, and whether the bones have angulated or moved out of alignment (displaced).
 Because a child's bones are still forming, your doctor may request x-rays of both arms for comparison.

-If the fracture heals in the wrong position, the elbow may remain permanently crooked and have a limited range of motion.
-It is very important that the elbow be treated correctly at the time of the initial injury.
+If an elbow fracture heals in the wrong position, the elbow may remain permanently crooked and have limited range of motion.
+For this reason, it is important that the fracture be treated correctly at the time of the initial injury.

-In order to assist doctors in the treatment of children's elbow fractures, the American Academy of Orthopaedic Surgeons has done research to provide some useful guidelines.
+In order to assist doctors in the treatment of elbow fractures, the American Academy of Orthopaedic Surgeons has done research to provide some useful guidelines.
 These are recommendations only and may not apply to each and every individual case.
+For more information:.